sphinx-gallery/sphinx-gallery/doc/advanced_configuration.rst

         # path to store the module using example template
         'mod_example_dir'     : 'modules/generated',

         # Your documented modules.
-In this case sphinxgallery and numpy
+In this case sphinx_gallery and numpy
         # in a tuple of strings.
         'doc_module'          : ('sphinx_gallery', 'numpy')}